ibm-cloud-docs/ContinuousDelivery/toolchains_working.md

 ## Creating a toolchain from a template
 {: #creating_a_toolchain_from_a_template}

 You can use a template as a starting point to [create a toolchain](https://cloud.ibm.com/devops/create){: external} that includes a specific set of tool integrations.
 Depending on the template that you use, you can create a toolchain that has a specific set of tool integrations or an empty toolchain that you can add tool integrations to.
-Learn more about how to use the templates from the [IBM Cloud Garage Method](https://www.ibm.com/cloud/garage/category/tools){: external}.
+Learn more about how to use the templates from the [{{site.data.keyword.cloud_notm}} Garage Method](https://www.ibm.com/cloud/garage/category/tools){: external}.

 1. Log in to [{{site.data.keyword.cloud_notm}}](http://cloud.ibm.com){: external}.
 1. From the {{site.data.keyword.cloud_notm}} console, click the menu icon ![hamburger icon](images/icon_hamburger.svg), and select **DevOps**.